 Types of dividends!!
-Yes, there are different forms in which a company can give away dividends to its shareholders.
+Yes, there are different types in which a company can give away dividends to its shareholders.
 Let’s understand a brief definition of dividends first, and then we will take you through different dividend types.

 What is Dividend?

 A dividend is a return you earn on the investment on the equity or preference share of a company.
 The objective of giving dividends is to give the investor some return on their investment apart from capital appreciation.
 The return does not necessarily have to be in cash.
-It can be in different forms.
+It can be in different types.

 Types of Dividend